samharshe/OpenVINO-Llama/plan.md

 ### Implementation Steps Progress

-**CURRENT STATE** (Day 2 Afternoon):
+**CURRENT STATE** (Day 2 Afternoon - COMPLETED):
 - ModelConfig trait is fully integrated into server routing
 - WASM interface has been abstracted with model registry system
-- Preprocessing pipeline has been abstracted - models handle their own preprocessing
+- ALL preprocessing now happens in WASM layer (architecture goal achieved!)
-- Server passes raw data to models, no longer does preprocessing
+- Server is a pure router - passes raw data to WASM with no preprocessing
 - All tests pass, system is ready for text model implementation

-**COMPLETED TODAY**:
+**COMPLETED ON DAY 2**:
 1. ✅ Created `ModelRegistry` in WASM for managing multiple models
 2. ✅ Removed hardcoded ImageNet labels from main.rs
 3. ✅ Added complete `imagenet_labels.rs` module with all 1000 labels
 4. ✅ Implemented `register_model()` and `infer_with_model()` WASM exports
 5. ✅ Fixed "unknown class" issue - model now returns proper labels
-6. ✅ Moved preprocessing into ImageModelConfig - full pipeline in model
+6. ✅ Migrated ALL image preprocessing from server to WASM:
+   - Added `preprocessing.rs` module in inferencer
+   - WASM now handles JPEG decoding and tensor conversion
-7. ✅ Server now passes raw JPEG bytes instead of preprocessed tensors
+   - Server passes raw JPEG bytes directly to WASM
+7. ✅ Fixed preprocessing bug (normalization and filter issues)
+8. ✅ Server is now a pure router with no model-specific logic

-**NEXT STEPS (Day 2 Afternoon - UPDATED)**:
+**NEXT STEPS (Day 2 Evening/Day 3 Morning)**:
-1. **NOW**: Migrate image preprocessing from server to WASM
+1. **NOW**: Implement text model in WASM with tokenization
-2. **THEN**: Implement text model in WASM with tokenization
+2. **THEN**: Register text model in model registry
-3. **THEN**: Update server to pass raw bytes for both model types
-4. **THEN**: Test both model types work with new architecture
+3. **THEN**: Test both model types work with new architecture
+4. **THEN**: Begin frontend integration

 ### Testing Requirements